 Very little has changed about the operating system since it debuted in 2015 as tvOS 9.
 Among the few changes include 4K HDR playback on the Apple TV 4K and screen savers that take advantage of the higher-quality output.

-According to Apple, "The future of TV is apps."
-While this never fully came to fruition, the App Store on tvOS graduated the platform from "side project" to a full-fledged platform.
+When Apple first revealed tvOS it said "The future of TV is apps."
+While this never fully came to fruition, the App Store on tvOS graduated the platform from a "side project" to a full-fledged platform.

-When the Apple TV App Store first released, Apple placed a focus on cooking apps, real estate apps, and single-button games.
-Similar to other version of Apple's App Store, the initial release included many junk apps for things like digital fireplaces and "premium" screensavers.
+When the Apple TV App Store was first released, Apple placed a focus on cooking apps, real estate apps, and single-button games.
+Similar to other versions of Apple's App Store, the initial release included many junk apps for things like digital fireplaces and "premium" screensavers.

 Now the store is more focused on entertainment apps for video, like YouTube, Hulu, Netflix, and Amazon. tvOS 13 introduced Apple Arcade, which can be found both in the App Store and on the Home Screen.

-The addition of game controller support like PS4's Dualshock 4 and Xbox One's Elite controller sparked more game-developer interest in the platform.
+The addition of game controller support like PS5's Dualsense and Xbox One's Elite controller sparked more game-developer interest in the platform.
 While Apple TV's install base isn't nearly as high as that of gaming consoles like Playstation and Xbox, developers could see value in bringing their games to the platform.
 Apple's users are known for spending more on content for other platforms, a fact that could potentially lure more game-developer interest in tvOS.

 While streaming media content, Siri supports the following commands: